-The world of 3D printing is slowly but surely becoming a mainstream phenomenon, and getting one of the best 3D printers for miniatures is likely to be a great first step.
+The world of 3D printing is slowly but surely becoming a mainstream phenomenon, and getting one of the best 3D printers for miniatures is likely to be a good first step.

-3D printers can come in all shapes and sizes, so it's worth breaking down some key features to work out what you need, and also what type of printer you need, depending on your skill level.
+3D printers can come in all shapes and sizes, so it's worth breaking down some key features to work out what you need depending on your printing experience.

-For instance, if you're someone who's just starting out, you may want to go for a smaller, FDM printer that requires less setup.
-The reasoning for this is similar to if you're flying one of the best beginner drones; in other words, it's a lot simpler, and keeps things easy.
+For example, if you're someone who's just starting out, you may want to go for a smaller FDM printer that requires less setup.

 So with that being said, let’s get into it – here are some top picks for the best 3D printer for miniatures available today.